TaalVerena/cuppa-cake/README.md

 ## Future Features
 ### Product Reviews:
-- Allow users to leave reviews and ratings for products.
+- Implement a product review system that allows users to rate and review products.

-- Display customer reviews on the product details page.
+- Display customer comments on the product details page.

 - Allow users to edit and delete their reviews.

 ### Minimum Order Quantity:
-- Set a minimum order quantity for products.
+- Implement a minimum order quantity for products.

 - Display a message if the order quantity is below the minimum.

 ### Blog:
-- Create a blog with articles about baking, recipes, and cake decorating.
+- Implement a blog with articles about baking, recipes, and cake decorating.

 - Share tips, tutorials, and inspiration for baking enthusiasts.

-### Newsletter:
+### Regular Newsletters:
 - Send regular newsletters with updates, promotions, and special offers.

 - Include product recommendations, recipes, and baking tips in the newsletter.

+### FAQ CRUD:
+- Implement CRUD functionality for the FAQ page.
+- Allow admin users to add, edit, and delete FAQ entries.

 ## Responsive Design